krishraghav/caaprotests-global/README.md

 # 📣 Amplify

-A non-exhaustive list of voices and insitutions to help amplify word of the protests.
+A non-exhaustive list of voices and institutions to help amplify word of the protests.

 - [South Asia Solidarity](https://twitter.com/SAsiaSolidarity) - Based in Britain